aortem/fingerprint-dart-auth-sdk/README.md

   </a>
 <!-- x-hide-in-docs-start -->

-# Transmit Dart Auth SDK
+# Fingerprint Dart Auth SDK

-Transmit Dart Auth SDK is designed to provide select out of the box features of Transmit in Dart.
+Fingerprint Dart Auth SDK is designed to provide select out of the box features of Fingerprint in Dart.
 Both low level and high level abstractions are provided.

 ## Features
-This implementation does not yet support all functionalities of the Transmit authentication service.
+This implementation does not yet support all functionalities of the Fingerprint authentication service.
 Here is a list of functionalities with the current support status:

 | #  | Method                                                     | Supported |
 |----|------------------------------------------------------------|:---------:|